 The recorder is compatible with standard single-use silver/silver-chloride ECG electrodes.
 The recorder uses NorthEast Monitoring shielded patient cables with either seven leads or five leads for a 3-channel Holter recording, or three leads for 2-channel Holter recording.
-For event recording, a 2- or 3-lead shielded patient cable is used.
 The patient cable connects to the recorder via a 7-pin in-line receptacle.